junyanz/VON/README.md

 ## Example results
 (a) Typical examples produced by a recent GAN model [Gulrajani et al., 2017].<br/>
 (b) Our model produces three outputs: a 3D shape, its 2.5D projection given a viewpoint, and a final image with realistic texture.<br/>
-(c) Given this disentangled 3D representation, our method allows several 3D applications including editing viewpoint, shape, or texture independently.
+(c) Our model allows several 3D applications including editing viewpoint, shape, or texture independently.

 <img src='imgs/overview.jpg' width=800>